-Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding
+Major Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding

 Hurricane warnings are in effect for coastal Nicaragua from the Honduras border to Sandy Bay Sirpi, while tropical storm warnings cover regions farther south of that zone, as well as in northeast Honduras.
 A hurricane watch flanks the warning, in case of any wobbles in Eta’s track.

+Concern was also growing for poorer residents who live along the Prinzapolka River, south of Puerto Cabezas, since extreme rainfall could cause the river to overflow its banks.
+Close to the ocean, the river could become backed up by the storm surge as it attempts to drain.
+La Prensa reported that up to 80 percent of the town of Prinzapolka, which sits at the mouth of the river, are vulnerable to surge flooding.

+Nicaragua’s navy spent much of Monday using boats to help poor residents from Bilwi and Wawa Bar, both near Puerto Cabezas, to evacuate.

-Eta is the 28th named storm of the 2020 Atlantic hurricane season, tying the all-time record for the busiest hurricane season ever observed in the North Atlantic Ocean Basin and doing so at a breakneck pace.
+Eta is the 28th named storm of the 2020 Atlantic hurricane season, tying the record for the busiest hurricane season ever observed in the North Atlantic Ocean Basin and doing so at a breakneck pace.
 In 2005, it took until the end of December to arrive at 28 named storms, putting this year two months ahead.

 There’s even an increasing chance that at least one more named storm will form this season, carrying 2020 into uncharted territory.

-Meanwhile, meteorologists are watching the potential for Eta to reemerge over the Gulf of Mexico or Caribbean late in the week, becoming a danger once again to areas further north, though the Hurricane Center stated there is considerable uncertainty regarding that outcome.
+Meanwhile, meteorologists are watching the potential for Eta to reemerge over the Gulf of Mexico or Caribbean late in the week, becoming a danger once again to areas farther north, though the Hurricane Center stated there is considerable uncertainty regarding that outcome.

 Eta is yet another 2020 storm to rapidly intensify